kencochrane/django-intercom/README.rst

 django-intercom
 ===============

-django-intercom makes it easy to user intercom.io in your django application.
+django-intercom makes it easy to use http://intercom.io in your django application.
 You just need to do the following.

 Installation
 ============